atmasphere/mc-coal/docs/source/data_api.rst

 - :http:statuscode:`200`

-  The body will be a JSON dictionary whose contents are service specific:
+  The body will be a JSON dictionary whose contents are resource specific:

   .. sourcecode:: javascript